-WPI increases the diversity of advocates involved in the policy arena and in particular strengthens the voices of women of color and LGBTQ people.
-We train community leaders from a range of social justice movements, including: reproductive, economic and trauma justice; criminal justice reform; and environmental health and justice.
+We train community leaders from a range of social justice movements, including: reproductive, economic and trauma justice; criminal justice reform; health; and environmental justice.
+Learn More

-Just like the Women’s Policy Institute, the Philanthropy and Public Policy Institute is a hands-on experiential learning program focused on capacity building and network facilitation.
+Just like the Women’s Policy Institute, the Funders Policy Institute is a hands-on experiential learning program focused on capacity building and network facilitation.
 Participants attend a three-day experiential Institute in Sacramento where they learn the ins and outs of policy advocacy work, connect with other funders committed to effective policy-based grantmaking and meet with policymakers and policy advocates to hear how this work is being done on the ground.
 Learn More